 Tampere Convention (on the Provision of Telecommunication Resources for Disaster Mitigation and Relief Operations)

 Regional Agreements (on emergency/disaster response, but also customs unions, regional integration)

 United Nations Agencies

-As per the agreement signed with the government of Cameroon, UN Agencies are exempted from all import/Export taxes, including the VAT.
-However, for each importation or exportation, a waiver should be obtained from both the Ministry of External Relations and the Customs headquarters in Yaoundé, the capital city of Cameroon.
+As per the agreement signed with the government of Cameroon, UN Agencies are exempted from all import/export taxes, including VAT.
+However, for each importation or exportation, a waiver should be obtained from both the Ministry of External Relations and the Customs headquarters in Yaoundé.